THOMASELOVE/432-classes-2024/class04/README.md

 Still to include:

+1. Answer Sketch for Lab 1 posted to Shared Google Drive.
-1. Feedback on Minute Paper after Class 3
+2. Feedback on Minute Paper after Class 3
-2. Progress on this issue from Class 3 "Printing the slides to PDF can be a little unsatisfying - sometimes material is cut off.
+3. Progress on this issue from Class 3 "Printing the slides to PDF can be a little unsatisfying - sometimes material is cut off.
 It seems that the settings I'm using for our slides don't let you easily "write" on them to take additional notes.
 I can add some functionality there, according to Quarto, but it may limit your ability to download the slides, so I'll need to experiment a bit.
 I'll try to work something out for Class 4 and beyond."
-3. New TA announcement
+4. New TA announcement

 ## What Should I Be Working On?